-The v-up is one of the most effective core exercises, ever created.
+The V-up is one of the most effective core exercises, ever created.
 V-ups require a tremendous amount of core strength, stability, and balance.
-Fighting gravity to maintain your posture also make this functional ab exercise even more challenging.
-We’re going to talk more about v-ups the benefits and how you can turn this full body movement into one of your favorite exercises.
+Fighting gravity to maintain your posture also makes this functional ab exercise even more challenging.
+We’re going to talk more about the benefits of V-ups, the muscles worked, and how you can turn this full-body movement into one of your favorite exercises.

 What Are V-Ups

-The V-up also known as a jack-knife, is an full body strength training exercise, which focuses on your core, legs, and back.
-This movement works the upper and lower abdominals simultaneously, as you lift your lower body like you were doing leg raises and upper body from the floor like you would in a sit-up, into a v position.
-The great thing about v-ups and nearly all abdominal exercises, is that you can do them anywhere.
+The V-up also known as a jack-knife, is a full-body strength training exercise, which focuses on your core, legs, and back.
+This movement works the upper and lower abdominals simultaneously, as you lift your lower body like you were doing leg raises and your upper body from the floor like you would in a sit-up, into a V position.
+The great thing about V-ups and nearly all abdominal exercises is that you can do them anywhere.